cssidy/psh/_houses/72broad.md

 excerpt_separator: <!--more-->
 ---

-Steps away from campus.
+Very close proximity to campus.
 Large house with five sunny units, many of them one bedroom and with hardwood floors.
 Ample off-street parking behind the building.

 <!--more-->